 These workers must, therefore, be trained and given an adequate understanding of the dangers of heat stress and related heat illnesses as well as the causes and how to minimize their exposure.
 In case of contracting heat stress, workers must also be given training and guidance on immediate measures to offset heat stress and first aid that must be administered.
-HAZWOPER workers are given special training on managing exposure to heat stress and this is included as part of the initial HAZWOPER 40 Hour online training given to them.
+HAZWOPER workers are given special training on managing exposure to heat stress and this is included as part of the initial OSHA HAZWOPER 40 Hour Training given to them.

 Types of Heat-Related Illnesses

 Let’s now briefly touch on the types of illnesses caused by heat stress.